 Almost everyone is familiar with some instance of the so-bad-it’s-good phenomenon of watching movies that are enjoyable because of how terrible they are.
 There is fame and fortune for anyone who sincerely tries and laughably fails to make a good movie.
 But today I want to talk about a subtly different phenomenon: movies which were good in their time, but which have aged into a different genre (usually comedy) or else not aged well.
 One such film which has undergone this comedic fermentation process is The Blob, a short 1950s drive-in science-fiction movie.

 A film loved by audiences in its time (if not by critics), The Blob still offers viewers a very enjoyable experience, but for very different reasons.
-What was once a semi-horror, science-fiction creature feature has become a schlocky, humorous melodrama.
+What was once a semi-horror, science-fiction creature feature (with Red Scare political allegory undertones) has become a schlocky, humorous melodrama.

 A Repurposed Drive-in Delight: